NeosIT/active-directory-integration2/README.md

+# You are on the 2.x branch which is no longer maintained

 # Next Active Directory Integration
 Next Active Directory Integration allows WordPress to authenticate, authorize, create and update users against Microsoft Active Directory.
 Next ADI ist a complete rewrite of its predecessor [Active Directory Integration](https://wordpress.org/plugins/active-directory-integration/).
 You can easily import users from your Active Directory into your WordPress instance and keep both synchronized through Next Active Directory Integration's features.